Prerequisites

 AIDLC Collaborative uses Amazon Bedrock to access Claude models.
 You must have valid AWS credentials with Amazon Bedrock access in your environment.

 If you don't have AWS credentials, the platform still starts.
-You can browse the UI, create organizations and projects, and manage specs.
-However, the large language model (LLM) chat and agent features return a connection error.
+You can browse the UI and create projects and intents.
+However, the agent features return a connection error until credentials are configured.